ethereum/portal-network-specs/header-gossip-network.md

 - A DHT node can reliably receive the headers for new blocks via the gossip mechanism in a timely manner.
 - A DHT node can retrieve a recent snapshot of another DHT node's "Header Accumulator"
-- A DHT node can retrieve recent headers identified by their hash from other nodes.

-We define the constant `RECENT_BLOCK_RETENTION_PERIOD = 256`.
-The term *"recent"* is defined to mean any header within the most recent `RECENT_BLOCK_RETENTION_PERIOD` number of blocks.

 ## The "Header Accumulator"